Back to guidesFuneral costs and pricing

 How to protect yourself: Ask for the hourly viewing rate.
 Confirm whether embalming is legally necessary for your specific circumstances (in most cases it is not).
 If you want to view your loved one briefly, clarify whether a shorter viewing at a lower fee is available.

-When families "shop around" by calling three different funeral homes, they may unknowingly be calling three brands owned by the same parent company.
-One consumer reported calling two differently named providers and the same receptionist answered both lines.
+When families shop around by calling three different funeral homes, they may unknowingly be calling brands owned by the same parent company, which means the three quotes are not as independent as they look.
+Families have reported ringing two differently named providers and reaching what seemed to be the same office.

 How to protect yourself: Check the parent company before assuming you are comparing different businesses.
 Look up the ABN on the Australian Business Register.
 Make sure at least one of your comparison quotes comes from a genuinely independent provider.